AaltoRSE/rse-timetracking/README.md

 Status:
 * `Status::0-Lead` - someone had an idea that this project might be available.
 Maybe the final customer hasn't even been talked to yet
 * `Status::0-WaitingForGrant` - RSE services needed if grant is funded (usually includes funding via the grant)
-* `Status::1-Consulting` - Not actively worked on, but the customers drop by occassionally and ask us questions.
-Does not require ongoing attention from us
-* `Status::1-Waiting` - We are waiting for the customer to become ready for us to start.
+* `Status::1-Waiting` - We are waiting for the customer to become ready for us to start (and we haven't done much work yet, other than basic data gathering and advice).
 Maybe the customer will contact us when they are ready.
 Maybe we have a "follow-up date" at which time we should contact them again.
 * `Status::2-Queued` - We are waiting for time, then we will start this project.
+* `Status::3-Consulting` - Not actively worked on, but the customers drop by occassionally and ask us questions.
+Does not require ongoing attention from us
 * `Status::3-InProgress` - We are working on it
 * `Status::3-NeedsReview` - Needs to be checked internally
+* `Status::4-ReWaiting` - work has been done and we are again waiting for a customer to come back to us.
 * `Status::4-Review` - Being checked by the customer
 * `Status::5-Reporting` - Project is done, but all of the stats (timesaved, outputs, etc). are not there yet.
 * `Status::6-Done` - Done, don't need to think about it anymore.
-* `Status::7-Cancelled` - We decided (along with the customer) to not do this project
-* `Status::8-Maintenance` - Project is "done" but the customer will keep coming back to us for support or updates as needed.
+* `Status::7-Maintenance` - Project is "done" but the customer will keep coming back to us for support or updates as needed.
+* `Status::8-Cancelled` - We decided (along with the customer) to not do this project
+* `Status::9-Special` - Issues which should normally be excluded from reports.

 Importance (different ways to say what is important):
 * `Imp:1-Strategic`: strategic benefit to the university or RSE team